 🦃Substitutions and Variations

-- Ground Turkey Sloppy Joes - This dish would be just as great made with ground turkey in place of the ground chicken.
+- Ground turkey: This dish would be just as great if made with ground turkey instead of ground chicken.

-- Gluten-Free Sloppy Joes - Easy.
-Use tamari instead of soy sauce, leave it out or use a gluten-free Worcestershire sauce, and serve on your favorite gluten-free bun.
+- Gluten-Free Sloppy Joes: Use tamari instead of soy sauce, and a gluten-free Worcestershire sauce, and serve on your favorite gluten-free bun.

-- Spices - I can see all different kinds of spice combinations being used in place of the ones mentioned here.
-Maybe oregano, basil, and rosemary for an Italian version.
-Or cinnamon, cumin, and turmeric for a more Middle Eastern flavor.
-Experiment with your favorites, and as always, make this recipe your own.
+- Spices: I can see all different kinds of spice combinations being used instead of the ones mentioned here.
+Maybe oregano, basil, and rosemary for an Italian version, or cinnamon, cumin, and turmeric for a more Middle Eastern flavor.
+Experiment with your favorites and make this recipe your own.

-- Sloppy Joe Sliders - This is a great recipe to serve small portions of for a crowd at a party.
-Use slider buns in place of the full-sized ones and provide various toppings for people to assemble their own.
+- Sloppy Joe Sliders: This is a great recipe for serving small portions to a crowd at a party.
+Use slider buns instead of full-sized ones and provide various toppings so people can assemble their own.

-This round-up on Food Network offers more creative ideas on how to transform Sloppy Joes recipes in creative ways.
+This round-up on Food Network offers more creative ideas on how to transform Sloppy Joe recipes in creative ways.

 🔪Instructions